 - SPORTS INTERN – Work under the supervision of the Sports Director, learning to write scripts, produce, and edit for nightly sportscasts.
 The intern will also chart games, select sound bites for stories and pitch story ideas.
 Local sports knowledge is a must.
 Duties will be performed in the newsroom and out in the field.
 Shifts may include nights and weekends.

-- DIGITAL INTERN – Work within the new media department on development and maintenance of station’s websites – wpri.com and foxprovidence.com as well as our station’s other digital products.
+- DIGITAL INTERN – Work within the digital department on development and maintenance of station’s websites and digital products – wpri.com, our apps and social media.
 You’ll work side by side with an award-winning team of professionals on what the Associated Press has called “The Best Television Website.”
-As digital intern you will assist in writing local articles for our websites, mobile and digital products, shooting video and/or photographs for the website, editing and preparing news video for digital display using AVID and other video tools, blogging, Social Media, news gathering supplemental digital content, design and feature suggestions (and possibly creation) for sites and miscellaneous administrative functions.
+As digital intern you will assist in writing local articles for our websites, mobile and digital products, shooting video and/or photographs for the website, editing and preparing news video for digital display using Adobe Premiere and other video tools, blogging, Social Media, news gathering supplemental digital content, design and feature suggestions (and possibly creation) for sites and miscellaneous administrative functions.
 The position offers exposure to local television news production, website production, new technology, advertising sales and television station promotion.

 - THE RHODE SHOW INTERN – The Rhode Show looks for hard-working interns for the innovative morning show on WPRI 12.
 You must be interested in new trends, local happenings, entertainment, lifestyle, cooking, technology, and FUN.
 You’ll assist in segment planning and shoots, greeting guests, prop setup, and adding web content.
 As an intern, you’ll also have opportunities to assist at promotional events.